 Right-of-way plans are complete.

 Design/Limited Access Hearing was held on May 29, 2002

-This main corridor project is funded through the following sources:
+The main corridor project is not funded :

 How can I get more information?